Bert spent 25 years working as a home-improvement and residential construction contractor in central Florida.

-How to Install a Bathroom Exhaust Fan
+How to Install a Bathroom Exhaust Fan in 8 Steps

-Before starting this project, acquire the appropriate permits and verify the local building codes and your homeowner's insurance do not require a licensed contractor for this type of task, particularly the electrical portion.
+Before starting this project, acquire the appropriate permits and verify that the local building codes and your homeowner's insurance do not require a licensed contractor for this type of task, particularly the electrical portion.